Everybody Votes Channel: Features

 Within hours of a poll's closing, the results of the poll were made available.
 Vote ratios for each question were displayed on the Channel using Miis to represent different votes.
 A pie chart was used with 200 Miis to show how the vote panned out.
 Furthermore, for regional polls, a geographic breakdown was shown of which options were most popular in different areas; for example, a UK user would be shown results for Scotland, England, Wales, Northern Ireland and the Isle of Man, and in the US, the results of all 50 states and Puerto Rico were shown.
 These results were displayed on a map, with hues that indicated which option received the majority vote in each region.
 The hue was a deeper shade if the majority was more pronounced.

 The previous twelve polls that a user had voted on were archived so that one could check back on them after the polls had closed.

 Statistics

 In addition to casting a vote, users could also predict the outcome of the poll.
-Every correct prediction would be added to the player's profile and used to calculate how "tuned in" he or she was with general public opinion, which was shown in the "How Tuned In Are You?" section.
+Every correct prediction would be added to the player's profile and used to calculate how "tuned in" the player was with general public opinion, which was shown in the "How Tuned In Are You?" section.
 This number could range from 0 to 500, and was expressed as a "distance" from public opinion.

 The channel used Mii gender data to determine whether the player was male or female.
 Additionally, the user may have seen the percentages of votes in the two gender groups, which regions had the most popular vote, and prediction accuracy.